 Chris joined FMG in 2008 and is driven by its philosophy to give rural New Zealand a better deal.
 As an Otago University and Victoria University graduate, Chris held many varied and senior roles within the finance and banking sectors, including time with international firms such as Citibank, SG Warburg and NAB, before joining FMG.

 At an industry level, Chris is currently Vice President of the Insurance Council of NZ (ICNZ) and is on the ANZIIF NZ Members Advisory Board and also the Board of ICMIF.

-Aris Alip, Managing Director, CARD MRI (The Philippines)
+Aris Alip, President, CARD MRI (The Philippines)